menicgiulia/NetMedPy/README.md

 ### Extract and evaluate disease modules

   - From a dictionary of diseases `disease_genes` the function lcc_significance will calculate the statistical significance of the size of the Largest Connected Component (LCC) of a subgraph induced by the node set `genes` in the network `ppi`.
-This function generates a null model distribution for the LCC size by resampling nodes from the network while preserving their degrees.
+This function generates a null model distribution for the LCC size by resampling nodes from the network while preserving their degrees (`null_model="log_binning"`).
 The statistical significance of the observed LCC size is then determined by comparing it against this null model distribution.

   - The parameter `null_model` can be `degree_match`, `log_binning`, `uniform`, or `custom` (defined by the user).